MidWestOne Financial Group (NASDAQ:MOFG) Shares Gap Up to $32.44

-MidWestOne Financial Group, Inc. (NASDAQ:MOFG)’s share price gapped up prior to trading on Monday .
+MidWestOne Financial Group, Inc. (NASDAQ:MOFG) gapped up prior to trading on Monday .
 The stock had previously closed at $32.44, but opened at $33.50.
-MidWestOne Financial Group shares last traded at $32.44, with a volume of 2 shares traded.
+MidWestOne Financial Group shares last traded at $32.44, with a volume of 2 shares trading hands.

-Separately, Zacks Investment Research cut MidWestOne Financial Group from a “buy” rating to a “hold” rating in a research report on Saturday, November 6th.
+Separately, Zacks Investment Research cut shares of MidWestOne Financial Group from a “buy” rating to a “hold” rating in a research report on Saturday, November 6th.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
-Investors of record on Wednesday, December 1st were paid a $0.225 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
+Shareholders of record on Wednesday, December 1st were paid a $0.225 dividend.
 The ex-dividend date was Tuesday, November 30th.
-This represents a $0.90 dividend on an annualized basis and a yield of 2.78%.
+This represents a $0.90 annualized dividend and a yield of 2.76%.
 MidWestOne Financial Group’s dividend payout ratio (DPR) is 20.00%.

-A number of hedge funds have recently modified their holdings of the stock.
-Vanguard Group Inc. raised its stake in MidWestOne Financial Group by 4.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 753,445 shares of the financial services provider’s stock worth $21,676,000 after acquiring an additional 32,676 shares during the last quarter.
-Dimensional Fund Advisors LP raised its stake in MidWestOne Financial Group by 4.2% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 568,125 shares of the financial services provider’s stock worth $16,345,000 after acquiring an additional 23,141 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its stake in MidWestOne Financial Group by 5.7% in the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 320,996 shares of the financial services provider’s stock worth $9,681,000 after acquiring an additional 17,206 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its stake in MidWestOne Financial Group by 3.5% in the 2nd quarter.
-The Manufacturers Life Insurance Company now owns 303,790 shares of the financial services provider’s stock worth $8,740,000 after acquiring an additional 10,187 shares during the last quarter.
-Finally, State Street Corp raised its stake in MidWestOne Financial Group by 2.2% in the 2nd quarter.
-State Street Corp now owns 280,648 shares of the financial services provider’s stock worth $8,074,000 after acquiring an additional 5,923 shares during the last quarter.
-Institutional investors own 63.10% of the company’s stock.
+A number of large investors have recently bought and sold shares of the business.
+California State Teachers Retirement System increased its stake in MidWestOne Financial Group by 1.7% in the 3rd quarter.
+California State Teachers Retirement System now owns 20,215 shares of the financial services provider’s stock valued at $610,000 after buying an additional 339 shares during the last quarter.
+Nisa Investment Advisors LLC increased its stake in MidWestOne Financial Group by 13.4% in the 2nd quarter.
+Nisa Investment Advisors LLC now owns 3,290 shares of the financial services provider’s stock valued at $95,000 after buying an additional 390 shares during the last quarter.
+Royal Bank of Canada increased its stake in MidWestOne Financial Group by 6.8% in the 3rd quarter.
+Royal Bank of Canada now owns 9,988 shares of the financial services provider’s stock valued at $302,000 after buying an additional 637 shares during the last quarter.
+Hotchkis & Wiley Capital Management LLC increased its stake in MidWestOne Financial Group by 0.5% in the 3rd quarter.
+Hotchkis & Wiley Capital Management LLC now owns 152,624 shares of the financial services provider’s stock valued at $4,603,000 after buying an additional 720 shares during the last quarter.
+Finally, Shell Asset Management Co. increased its stake in shares of MidWestOne Financial Group by 5.7% during the 2nd quarter.
+Shell Asset Management Co. now owns 18,405 shares of the financial services provider’s stock worth $530,000 after purchasing an additional 1,000 shares during the last quarter.
+Hedge funds and other institutional investors own 63.10% of the company’s stock.

 About MidWestOne Financial Group (NASDAQ:MOFG)